Exploring the potential of FCC-hh to search for particles from $B$ mesons: Introduction

 The next step to further explore the parameter space of HNLs would be to search for them at the proposed future hadronic collider FCC-hh~\cite{fcchh}.
 FCC-hh would collide protons at the energy $\sqrt{s} = 100\text{ TeV}$ with $\simeq 6$ times larger intensity than at the LHC.
 Thanks to these factors, in particular, the amount of produced $B$ mesons at FCC-hh will be around $30$ times larger that at the LHC.
 So far, however, the sensitivity of FCC-hh to HNLs from $B$ mesons has not been studied in the literature, see~\cite{Antusch:2016ejd,Curtin:2018mvb,Abdullahi:2022jlv}.

 In this paper, we study the sensitivity of FCC-hh to HNLs by considering additional detectors, similar to the proposals of the LHC-based experiments.
-In order to reduce costs on these experiments, we focus on the locations within the infrastructure planned for the FCC.
-We conclude (see Fig.~\ref{fig:results}) that it is possible to improve the reach of the LHC at the lower bound by an order of magnitude and higher if placing the decay volume in the mid-rapidity region $|\eta| <2.5$ right above the main detectors of FCC-hh, see Sec.~\ref{sec:mid-eta} and Table~\ref{tab:parameters-experiments}.
-In dependence on the placement of detectors and their type, the cost on detectors for such an experiment may be as low as $4$ M\texteuro.
+In order to keep costs of these experiments minimal, we focus on the locations within the infrastructure planned for the FCC.

 The paper is organized as follows.
 In Sec.~\ref{sec:fcc-hh}, we overview the FCC-hh facility.
-In Sec.~\ref{sec:fcc-hh-locations}, we discuss various locations of experiments at FCC-hh.
+In Sec.~\ref{sec:fcc-hh-locations}, we discuss various locations of the experiments at FCC-hh.
 In Sec.~\ref{sec:analytic-estimates}, we study their potential to search for HNLs and compare it with the reach of SHiP by performing analytic estimates and accurate numerical calculations, and make costs estimate for the experiments having the best potential.